GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 14, 2018-A JMJ  Beginning to add random perturbations to the system.
+The *main* purpose of perturbations is to make simulation of control algorithms (such as PID applied to drive in a certain direction and distance) more realistic by making the robot behave less predictably and the sensor outputs have more noise.
+It also adds some randomness when the user drives a robot, which could be considered either annoying or entertaining, especially if one sets more aggressive perturbation parameters!

+So far I've added random perturbations to motive force and torque.
+The constants that control this are `PERTURBATION_*` in `RobotProperties`, and the force and torque perturbations are implemented in `MecanumDrive` methods `perturbForceX`, `perturbForceY`, and `perturbTorque`.

+*Approach:* Use Perlin noise (Processing function `noise()`), passing in the scaled version of the current simulated time.
+Several "instances" of Perlin noise are used - by starting at different offsets in the input space to `noise`.
+For perturbing any particular value such as the force in the x direction, two instances of noise are used, one additive and one multiplicative.
+The final perturbed value is `in + A*noise1 + B*noise2`, where `A` and `B` are constants, and `noise1` and `noise2` are the two different instances of noise.

+There are some subtleties.
+In the case of force, the force in either x or y directions are "proportional" to the force in both x and y directions, in other words to the magnitude of the force, slightly favoring the x-direction force.
+Similarly, the torque is also impacted by the force (see `perturbTorque`).

+The whole approach is not terribly elegant, but it will suffice for now, and can be adopted to other perturbations, in particular to perturb the reported values of sensors - color, encoder values, and absolute and relative position values.

 ## October 12, 2018-C JMJ  DriveBase encoder values
 These seem to work, but realize that they are emulating a normal wheel, not a mecanum wheel.
 In particular, when strafing, the forward direction doesn't advance, and so the simulated